amqp-node/amqplib/doc/channel_api.md

 it doesn't give any guidance on *useful* ways to use AMQP; that is, it does little beyond giving access to the various AMQP methods.

-Most operations in AMQP are RPCs, sychronous at the channel layer of the protocol but asynchronous from the library's point of view;
+Most operations in AMQP are RPCs, synchronous at the channel layer of the protocol but asynchronous from the library's point of view;
 accordingly, most methods return promises yielding the server's reply (often containing useful information such as generated identifiers).
-RPCs are queued in the channel if it is already waiting for a reply.
+RPCs are queued by the channel if it is already waiting for a reply.

 Failed operations will